Jordi Gonzàlez Castelló

 Simultaneously with the artistic work, during the last fifteen years, he has developed considerable career as an Illustrator, filmmaker and professor in several universities in Barcelona.
 He has published often theoretical and research texts in visual arts.

-He currently lives and works in Masnou as meditation and relaxation techniques teacher and as a nature guide around Catalonia.
+He currently lives in Masnou and teaches meditation and relaxation techniques for healing as well as organize nature “baths” around Catalonia.